yulijia/bookmarks/README.md

 bookmarks
 =============

-Bookmarks is a product recommendation blog.
+Bookmarks is a product recommendation blog system.

 Inspired by ProductHunt.